nicholaswmin/nicholaswmin/README.md

 ```

 ## quick start

+nix is designed to be extremely simple and doesn't require installation or setup.
+The steps are:

-- create a repo for your site, blog, whatever ...
+1. create a Github repo
-- copy/paste the [nix.rb](#get-nix) file in it.
+2. copy/paste the [nix.rb](#get-nix) file in it.
+3. write content
+4. push to `main` branch

+that's it.

 then: